-U.S. job growth slows sharply, unemployment rate falls to 4.5%
+U.S. job growth slows sharply, unemployment rate falls to 4.5 per cent

 The weak payrolls gain could raise concerns about the economy’s health especially given signs that gross domestic product slowed to around a 1.0 per cent annualized growth pace in the first quarter after rising at a 2.1 per cent rate in the fourth quarter.

-Average hourly earnings increased 5 cents or 0.2 per cent in March, which lowered the year-on-year increase to 2.7 per cent.
+Average hourly earnings increased 5 cents or 0.2 per cent in March after rising 0.3 per cent in February.
+That lowered the year-on-year increase in wages to 2.7 per cent.

 Given rising inflation, the moderate job gains and gradual wage increases could still keep the Federal Reserve on course to raise interest rates again in June.